Suppose you decided to roast your own coffee. Using the advice and tips on this page, you will be able to prepare for your first roast.

 There is one more step before you begin.

-To ensure safety and functionality of your roaster, do NOT use extension cords.
+To ensure the safety and functionality of your roaster, do NOT use extension cords.
 Pull out your home fire extinguisher if you have it, grab a box fan to clear smoke as it occurs, open the windows, and put your machine under your vented stove.

 Things can get away from you very quickly (especially during darker roasts) so you need to be as prepared as possible in the case of an emergency.

 We consume roasted coffee products after roasting green coffee beans, which changes their chemical and physical properties.
 By roasting green coffee beans, the characteristic flavor of coffee is produced.